UKCloud/documentation/articles/vmware/vmw-ref-naming-vms.md

 # Naming virtual machines

-Due to restrictions on the characters permitted for virtual machines (VM) in the current version of ESXi hosts on the UKCloud platform, you should be aware of the following:
+Due to restrictions on the characters permitted for virtual machines (VMs) in the current version of ESXi hosts on the UKCloud platform, you should be aware of the following:

 - When naming VMs in your infrastructure we would advise not using special characters.